What's Hot

 Facebook Twitter LinkedIn Pinterest Email

-The laws Working in technology seem like a guide sheet for understanding our era of Facebook, Google, the iPhone, etc.
+The laws Working in Technology seem like a guide sheet for understanding our era of Facebook, Google, the iPhone, etc.

 These principles and their originator, Melvin Kranzberg, a professor of Working in technology history at Georgia Institute of Technology who died in 1995, are probably unknown to you.